Next-Gen Bio Learning Network

 As part of an NSF Research Coordination Networks in Undergraduate Biology Education (RCN-UBE) Incubator project, a network of biology educators from community colleges in Washington state and scientists from the Institute of Systems Biology engages in professional learning experiences with the following goals:

-- Improve the preparation of community college students by increasing achievement and learning of biological data literacy skills and quantitative biology research methods in intro biology courses through classroom-based undergraduate research experiences; and,
+- Increase community college students’ awareness and learning of biological data literacy skills and quantitative biology research methods in intro biology courses;

 - Expand community college faculty knowledge of contemporary biology methods and consequently enhance their confidence to teach biological data literacy skills and quantitative biology research methods; and

 - Promote faculty and scientists’ awareness and agency in regards to diversity, equity, and inclusion (DEI) issues – specifically those issues that impact students’ awareness and learning of biological data literacy skills and quantitative biology research methods.

 As part of the program participants attend 8 professional learning workshops: